-For definitions, please see PMI's Zero Deforestation Manifesto and PMI's ESG KPI Protocol 2022.
+- For definitions, please see PMI's Zero Deforestation Manifesto and PMI's ESG KPI Protocol 2022.
 Indicator is based on the World Resources Institute's volumetric benefit accounting methodology and is verified by an external third party.
-Blue water refers to water used for irrigation, excluding rainfall.
-Refers to amount of freshwater withdrawn from municipal sources.
-Water intensity is measured in cubic meters per million cigarettes produced equivalent.
-In 2021, we updated our methodology to account for the conversion factor of heated tobacco units to conventional cigarettes of 5r1 and have restated historical data accordingly.
-Aspiration pertains to priority manufacturing facilities identified based on site overall risk in relation to the watershed, water withdrawal, water consumption, product portfolio, and other strategies considerations.
-Appration pertains to the water site, water of the spectrum of the strategic consideration.
-Disposal to landfill includes sanitary waste, canteen waste, and waste mandated by authorities to be disposed of in landfill.
-Scope: Manufacturing facilities producing more than three billion cigarette equivalents annually.
-Fines above USD 10,000 (or equivalent in converted currency).
+Blue water refers to water used for irrigation, excluding rainfall. - 4 Refers to amount of freshwater withdrawn from municipal sources. - Water intensity is measured in cubic meters per million cigarettes produced equivalent.
+In 2021, we updated our methodology to account for the conversion factor of heated tobaccounits to conventional cigarettes of 5:1 and have restated historical data accordingly.
+Aspiration pertains to priority manufacturing facilities identified based on site overall risk in relation to the watershed, water withdrawal, water consumption, product portfolio, and - other strategic considerations.

+7 Disposal to landfill includes sanitary waste, canteen waste, and waste mandated by authorities to be disposed of in landfill. - 8 Scope: Manufacturing facilities producing more than three billion cigarette equivalents annually.
+9 Fines above USD 10,000 (or equivalent in converted currency).